 But it will also be important for managers to lead the way This will mean showing their people how they are continuously learning for themselves but, more importantly what they are achieving because of this.
 And the same goes for L&D too – they will need to be role models for this new way of learning – it’s not about do as I say but do as I do.

-You can find out much more about them in the following sections of this MWL 2021 resource.
+You can find out much more about these aspects of modern workplace learning in the following sections of this MWL 2022 resource.

 Last updated: March 14, 2022 at 13:00 pm